ucsb-ds-capstone-2021/ucsb-ds-capstone-2021.github.io/ucsb_ds_capstone_projects_2021/projects/csep/update1.md

     * By career choice
 5. Freshmen vs. Transfer Admit Outcomes
 6. Greek life vs Non-Greek life Students
+7. Career outcomes for athletes
+    * Female athletes in leadership roles
+8. Students from low-income high schools
+    * Distribution by undergradute major
+    * Career outcomes and future earnings

 While these are our goals, we have made some progress working towards some of these, yet this is only the beginning.